-Islands and their surrounding waters provide attractive sites for alternative energy developments, such as those based on wind generation or wave action.
+Islands and their surrounding waters provide attractive sites for renewable energy developments, such as those based on wind generation or wave action.
 The isolation of island communities, and the added costs of importing conventional energy sources, make such renewable sources attractive.
 However, these developments carry their own risks.
 An emerging threat to birds, and one with particular relevance to migration points, is the impact of wind turbines.
 These have the potential to impact on bird populations in a number of ways, through collision, displacement due to disturbance, barrier effects and habitat loss (Drewitt and Langston 2006).
-The rates of bird collision vary greatly and appear to be site specific, but can be significant, for example adding 3-4.4% to annual mortality for common terns near a development (Everaert and Stienen 2007).
+The rates of bird collision vary greatly and appear to be site-specific, but can be significant, for example adding 3-4.4% to annual mortality of common terns near a development (Everaert and Stienen 2007).
 However, a number of large developments in areas where birds are concentrated during migration may have significant impacts, particularly on larger species where the rates of loss have the potential to impact at a population level.
-These include the Altamount Pass in California, a bird migration route that now houses a very large wind farm development and where impacts on large raptors is a cause for concern (Smallwood and Thelander 2008), although a similar study at migration points around the Strait of Gibraltar did not find significant mortality (de Lucas, Janss and Ferrer 2004).

-The interest from island communities in local and renewable energy sources is likely to increase the use of wind farms in these areas, and some islands in the north Atlantic are particularly rich in wind resource.
-Drewitt and Langston (2006) suggest a range a mitigation measures including avoidance of particularly sensitive areas, careful mast placement to avoid barrier effects, minimising the total area of developments to avoid habitat loss and fragmentation, avoiding overhead cabling and reducing disturbance during maintenance.
-Site specific environmental impact assessments to agreed international standards before approving new developments provides the most effective process to avoid conflicts.
+These include the Altamont Pass in California, a bird migration route that now houses a very large wind farm development and where impacts on large raptors are a cause for concern (Smallwood and Thelander 2008).
+The interest from island communities in local and renewable energy sources is likely to increase the use of wind farms in these areas and their surrounding waters, and some islands in the north Atlantic are particularly rich in wind resource.
+Drewitt and Langston (2006) suggest a range a mitigation measures including avoidance of particularly sensitive areas and areas holding large concentrations of birds, careful turbine placement to avoid barrier effects, minimising the total area of developments to avoid habitat loss and fragmentation, avoiding overhead cabling and reducing disturbance during maintenance.
+Site-specific environmental impact assessments to agreed international standards before approving new developments provide the most effective process to avoid conflicts.